nutanix-japan/nai-llm/docs/infra/infra_nke.md

         disk_gb: 300
     ```

+3. In VSC Terminal, change to the tofu folder

+    ```bash
+    cd tofu
+    ```

-3. Initialize and Validate your tofu code
+4. Initialize and Validate your tofu code

     ```bash
     tofu init -upgrade